jamiefaye/downrush/README.md

 UPLOAD=1
 ```

-1. Copy the file named List.htm from the distribution directory and put it into the SD_WLAN directory.
+1. Copy the files named List.htm and jquery-3.2.1.min.js from the distribution directory and put them into the SD_WLAN directory.
 There is no need to copy LICENSE or README.md.
 1. Copy the directory named FTF from the distribution directory and put it into the SD_WLAN directory.
 1. Copy the four directories from your backup copy of the Deluge SD card into the root directory of your FlashAir card.
 This is one directory up from the SD_WLAN directory we have been working with so far.
 The directory names to copy should be KITS, SAMPLES, SONGS, and SYNTHS.
 1. Eject the FlashAir card from your computer and put it into the Deluge and power the Deluge up.